enzo-dante/python/object_oriented_programming.md

 # class attributes

-> class attributes are defined once and placed at the top of the class object and can be used for validation
+> class attributes/variables are defined once and placed at the top of the class object and can be used for validation

 class Pet:

     allowed_species = ["cat", "dog", "fish", "rat"]

     def __init__(self, name, species):